jaimegag/tkg-zone/windows/README.md

 # SSH into a Windows node with the ssh key you created
 ssh -i ./tkg-ssh-pub capv@192.168.14.33
 #
-# Check antrea agent is running
+# Check antrea agent service is running
+PS C:\Users\capv> Get-Service *antrea*
+# Output should look like this:
+# Status   Name               DisplayName
+# ------   ----               -----------
+# Running  antrea-agent       antrea-agent
 PS C:\Users\capv> Get-Process *antrea*
 # Output should look like this:
 # Handles  NPM(K)    PM(K)      WS(K)     CPU(s)     Id  SI ProcessName
 # -------  ------    -----      -----     ------     --  -- -----------
 #      99      10    27512      28660       0.44   2608   0 antrea-agent
 #
-# Check ovs is running:
+# Check ovs is service running:
+PS C:\Users\capv> Get-Service *ovs*
+# Output should look like this:
+# Status   Name               DisplayName
+# ------   ----               -----------
+# Running  ovsdb-server       ovsdb-server
+# Running  ovs-vswitchd       ovs-vswitchd
 PS C:\Users\capv> Get-Process *ovs*
 # Output should look like this:
 # Handles  NPM(K)    PM(K)      WS(K)     CPU(s)     Id  SI ProcessName
 # -------  ------    -----      -----     ------     --  -- -----------
-#       0       7     1628       6228              2636   0 ovsdb-server
+#     183       8     2116       7448       3.81   1792   0 ovsdb-server
+#    6239      11    16652      22548     370.39   2224   0 ovs-vswitchd
 #
 # If you added the `csi-proxy.exe` binary and started it as a Windows Service, check it is running as a Windows Service
 PS C:\Users\capv> Get-Process *csi-proxy*